JohnnyV-5G/GestorAlumnos_Android/README.md

 ## ENG:
 - Software was developed for my end of studies presentation.
 - Java for Android
-- SQLite as my database.
+- SQLite for the database.
 - Software main language: Spanish

 -- Softwarte under pending review and completion.